 Each dimension can have multiple hierarchies.
 The structural information about how to join the tables that are used by the facts object and dimensions is referenced by the cube model.
 Also stored in the cube model is enough information to construct SQL queries and to retrieve OLAP data.
 Other reporting and OLAP tools that understand the cube model and that can display multiple views of a specific dimension can benefit from using the cube model.

-A) A database is comprised of one or more tables, and the relationships among all the tables in the database is collectively called the database schema.
+A) A database is comprised of one or more tables, and the relationships among all the tables in the database are collectively called the database schema.
 Although there are many different schema designs, databases used for querying historical data are usually set up with a dimensional schema design, typically a star schema or a snowflake schema.

 There are many historical and practical reasons for dimensional schemas, but the reason for their growth in popularity for decision support relational databases is driven by two main benefits: